Firing Line Debate Series

 These speakers draw large audiences from the amongst the Yale and local communities, but they also meet privately with Buckley Program student fellows, affording them unique opportunities to discuss ideas.

 Past guests include Ayaan Hirsi Ali, J.D.
 Vance, Ben Carson, Robert George, Christina Hoff Sommers, Ben Sasse, Carly Fiorina, and Charles Krauthammer.

 As part of our effort to promote thoughtful discussion, the Buckley Program sponsors one-day seminars on a wide range of topics.
 We offer these seminars throughout the academic year.

-In March 2015, we launched our multi-day seminar program.
+In March 2015, we launched our multi-day seminar program, allowing students the opportunity to have intensive and fruitful academic engagement with topics and thinkers neglected in their Yale classrooms.
 Held over three days during winter, spring, summer, and fall breaks, topics and professors have included:

 William F. Buckley, Jr. and the Rise of Modern Conservatism with Alvin Felzenberg

 The Federalist Papers and the American Founding with Charles Kesler